Dealing with Uncertainty: 8 Ways to Manage it Effectively

 Whatever the cause of your feelings of uncertainty, how you deal with it will have a big impact on the outcome.

-When this happens, it helps to have some practical ways to help you deal with uncertainty effectively.
-Here are a few to help you get started:
+So, when uncertainty hits, it helps to have some practical ways to deal with it effectively.

 1. Become solution focused.
-The more you focus on the uncertainty the harder it is to navigate, and the less likely you are to take action to deal with it effectively.
+The more you focus on the uncertainty, the harder it is to navigate and the less likely you are to take action to move forward.
 Stop focusing on it.
-Switch your focus to identifying solutions.
+Switch your focus to identifying solutions and the next small steps you can take to move forward.

 1. Stop dwelling on the things that aren’t within your sphere of influence and control.
 It is a waste of your time and energy.
 It resolves nothing.
 It doesn’t move you forward.
 It can keep you feeling stuck.
 Stay focused on the things that are within your sphere of influence and control.